danielo515/dotfiles/README.md

 ### How chezmoi builds my zshrc

-Every file in the zsh that ends up in `.zsh` is concatenated in the file name order to the zshrc everytime chezmoi apply is executed
+Every file in the `zsh` folder that ends up in `.zsh` is concatenated in the file name order to the zshrc everytime chezmoi apply is executed

 ## Aliases